Reusability of Vinyl Letters and Decorating Walls with Decal Stickers

-Now I’ll get to your original question which was “is vinyl lettering reuseable?”
+Now I’ll get to your original question which was “is vinyl lettering reusable?”
 As stated in the previous paragraph, the letters have now been affixed to a substrate, and within seconds has “purchased” to the glass or sign material or vehicle.
-If you were now to try to remove that letter or graphic, it would simply stretch or tear, rendering it unuseable.
+If you were now to try to remove that letter or graphic, it would simply stretch or tear, rendering it unusable.
 So, again, the answer to your question is pretty much just no.

 Question: I hear that vinyl wall art is basically a sticker, right?
 Why would I want to decorate with a sticker?

-Answer: Personally, I wouldn’t, but I know lots of people who would, so that’s why there are so many wall decals available.
+Personally, I wouldn’t, but I know lots of people who would, so that’s why there are so many wall decals available.
 And yes, vinyl wall art is basically a sticker, also known as a decal any many locales.